 You can destroy a paper SMART Health Card and/or delete a digital SMART Health Card at any time.
 If you change your mind, you may be able to get a copy from the organization that provided your vaccination or test.

 You should contact the organization that performed your vaccination or test.
 They are responsible for the accuracy of your records and these records are the source of the information on your SMART Health Card.

-Yes, as long as you are allowed to.
+Yes, as long as you have permission to do so.
 Sharing a SMART Health Card is similar to sharing other medical records in this way.

 Your vaccination history and/or test results are stored directly within the SMART Health Card as a 2D barcode (QR code) or file that you control.
 Sharing your card is completely up to you.

 Sharing your SMART Health Card information is just like sharing a paper copy of immunization records with a school, faxing medical records to a physician's office, or using your credit card at a restaurant.
 You should only share your SMART Health Card information with trusted organizations that tell you what they intend to do with your data and/or if they will keep it.
 If you are not comfortable with the organization seeing the information in your SMART Health Card, you should not share it.